simme/blog/content/post/castro-2-a-review.md

 * When you pause an episode in it's last ten minutes you get a notification that gives you the option to skip to the next one right away.
 * The rich push notifications when a new episodes arrives makes triage from the lock screen (or wrist) very efficient.

+**Update:** As [@ozlubing](https://twitter.com/ozlubling/status/943957026685759490) pointed out, there is actually no Watch app.
+What I'm referring to is the "automatically on" Now Playing screen in watchOS 4!

 ## Minor Annoyances

 * The biggest annoyance, when coming from Overcast, is the lack of a Smart Speed™ like feature.
 Something I still haven't really gotten used to being without.
 I hadn't realized just how much silence there is in some podcasts.